mrshub/mrshub-website/_pages/software_contribute.md

 # Submission guidelines

-There are three easy ways to submit your work for being featured on the MRSHub: e-mail, the MRSHub forum, or directly via GitHub.
+There are three easy ways to submit your work for being featured on the MRSHub: through the MRSHub forum, directly via GitHub, or via e-mail.
 We will then generate entries for your contribution on the [MRSHub software collection page](https://www.mrshub.org/software/), and add the code to a separate repository in the [MRSHub GitHub account](https://github.com/mrshub).

 Apart from your code, valid submissions through any of these three pathways require two text files, and an optional image file to be shown next to the entry associated with your submission: